 Profile: AutoNation Inc (AN.N)

-Domestic segment consists of retail automotive franchises that sell new vehicles manufactured by General Motors, Ford, and Chrysler.
-Its Import segment is comprised of retail automotive franchises that sell new vehicles manufactured primarily by Toyota, Honda, and Nissan.
-Its Premium Luxury segment is consists of retail automotive franchises that sell new vehicles manufactured primarily by Mercedes-Benz, BMW, and Lexus.
-The franchises in each segment also sells used vehicles, parts and automotive repair and maintenance services, and automotive finance and insurance products.
-For the year ended December 31, 2011, Domestic revenue represented 34% of total revenue, Import revenue represented 37% of total revenue, and Premium Luxury revenue represented 28% of total revenue.
-Corporate and other is consist of its other businesses, including collision centers, e-commerce activities, and an auction operation, each of which generates revenues, as well as unallocated corporate overhead expenses and retrospective commissions for certain financing and insurance transactions that it arranges under agreements with third parties.
+The Company's Domestic segment consists of retail automotive franchises that sell new vehicles manufactured by General Motors, Ford and FCA US.
+In addition, it offers Buick, Cadillac, Chevrolet, Dodge, Jeep, Lincoln and Ram brands.
+The Import segment consists of retail automotive franchises that sell new vehicles manufactured primarily by Toyota, Honda and Nissan.
+In addition, it offers Acura, Fiat, Hyundai, Infiniti, Mazda, Mitsubishi, Nissan, Scion, Subaru, Volkswagen and Volvo brands.
+The Premium Luxury segment consists of retail automotive franchises that sell new vehicles manufactured primarily by Mercedes-Benz, BMW, Audi and Lexus.
+In addition, it offers Alfa Romeo, Audi, Bentley, Land Rover, Jaguar, Maserati, Mini, Porsche and smart brands.
+The franchises in each segment also sell used vehicles, parts and automotive repair and maintenance services, and automotive finance and insurance products.

-The Company offers a variety of automotive finance and insurance products to its customers.
-The Company arranges for its customers to finance vehicles through installment loans or leases with third-party lenders, including the vehicle manufacturers’ and distributors’ captive finance subsidiaries, in exchange for a commission payable to the Company.
-It also offers its customers various vehicle protection products, including extended service contracts, maintenance programs, guaranteed auto protection (GAP, this protection covers the shortfall between a customer’s loan balance and insurance payoff in the event of a casualty), tire and wheel protection, and theft protection products.
-The vehicle protection products that its stores offers to customers are underwritten and administered by independent third parties, including the vehicle manufacturers’ and distributors’ captive finance subsidiaries.
-The Company sells the products on a straight commission basis; however, it also participate in future underwriting profit for certain products pursuant to retrospective commission arrangements.
-Commissions that it receives from these third-party providers may be subject to chargeback, in full or in part, if products that it sells, such as extended service contracts, are cancelled.
-Its stores also provide a range of vehicle maintenance, repair, paint, and collision repair services, including warranty work that can be performed only at franchised dealerships and customer-pay service work.
-The Company has entered into framework agreements with vehicle manufacturers and distributors.
-It operates each of its new vehicle stores under a franchise agreement with a vehicle manufacturer or distributor.
+The Company offers a range of automotive finance and insurance products to its customers.
+The Company arranges for its customers to finance vehicles through installment loans or leases with third-party lenders, including the vehicle manufacturers' and distributors' captive finance subsidiaries, in exchange for a commission payable to it.
+It also offers various vehicle protection products, including an AutoNation-branded extended service contract (the AutoNation Vehicle Protection Plan) in its Domestic and Import stores and other extended service contracts, maintenance programs, guaranteed auto protection, tire and wheel protection, and theft protection products.
+These products are underwritten and administered by independent third parties, including the vehicle manufacturers' and distributors' captive finance subsidiaries.